Feel like yourself again

 Below, we’ll discuss these potential benefits of collagen for hair growth in more detail.

 Collagen is rich in proline.
-This amino acid is critical for hair health, especially for the development of keratin.
+This amino acid is critical for healthy hair, especially for the development of keratin.

 Hair is primarily made of keratin, and the protein gives it strength and structure — without keratin, hair wouldn’t exist.

-If you don’t have enough proline, your body would struggle to make keratin, meaning hair would be weaker.
-However, we don’t have a ton of data exploring this specific link.
+If you don’t have enough proline, your body will struggle to make keratin, which will weaken your hair.
+However, we don’t have much data exploring this specific link.

 Collagen is known to fight free radical damage (sometimes called oxidative stress), which comes from pollution, UV rays (sunlight), inflammation, and aging.